henry-oberholtzer/collections-manager/README.md

 ## Refactor Goals

+- Add pagination (henry)
+- Change Kollectivisor logo to an SVG with a border that looks better
 - Selectable search category on main page
 - Add data validation
 - Date last updated fields for collections